utilmeta/utilmeta-py/docs/en/guide/client.md

     )
 ```

-The route mounted in `CommentClient` this example is `'articles/{slug}/comments'`, which contains a path parameter `slug`.
-In `CommentClient` the request function of, you need to declare the `slug` parameter as `request.PathParam` (path parameter).
+The route mounted in `CommentClient` is `'articles/{slug}/comments'`, which contains a path parameter `slug`.
+In the request function of `CommentClient`, you need to declare the `slug` parameter as `request.PathParam` (path parameter).
 So when we call

 ```python
 >>> client = APIClient(base_url='http://127.0.0.1:8000/api')
 >>> client.comments.get_comment(id=1, slug='hello-world')
 ```

-Will be accessed.
+Will be accessed to  `http://127.0.0.1:8000/api/articles/hello-world/comments/1`

-If the routing of a `Client` class is certain, you can also declare it directly using the class decorator, such as
+If the route of a `Client` class is certain, you can also declare it directly using the class decorator, such as
 ```python
 from utilmeta.core import cli, api, request, response import utype